Why You Should Plan Now for Your iTunes Mobile App Developer Account

 Information that you provide on your iTunes mobile app developer account can affect decisions about your content, your market, and your business structure.
 Plan for this now before you complete development.

-One of the benefits of using Edway Apps is that we help you create your iTunes mobile application developer account and upload your application to the AppStore.
+One of the benefits of using IPS is that we help you create your iTunes mobile application developer account and upload your application to AppStore.
 However, we will need some specific information from you to do this correctly.

 Some of the information that you must provide can affect decisions about the content in your app, the category of customer whom you want to target, or the business structure that you create.

 It is best to review this information before the developer completes the application so that you can take the time to analyse your target market and make any necessary business arrangements.

 The following information will help you prepare to create your iTunes developer account:

 What is the best category for your mobile app?